chriszhang3/cylinders/output/README.md

 *[H]* is the name of the component of stratum
 *[j]* is the number of cylinders in the diagram

-## Cylinder diagrams sorted by what homology relations they have
+## Cylinder diagrams sorted by homology relations

 Naming convention is as follows c-[j]-[relation].txt, where